pratik9989/finches/README.md

 ## Setup

-1. Clone the repository.
+### Using GitHub
+1. If you have zip file, Extract it and follow next step.If you wynt to use github.
+Clone the repository and follow next steps.
 2. Create a virtual environment and activate it:
    ```bash
    python -m venv venv
    source venv/bin/activate  # Linux/Mac